MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 - **Resource Group**: Create a new resource group for SQL MI.
 Azure best practices recommend creating a new Resource Group for large Azure resources.
 - **Managed Instance name**: Choose a unique name.
 This name will be used while you create an Operations Manager managed instance (preview) to refer to this SQL MI instance that you are creating.
 - **Region**: Choose the region that is close to you.
-There is no strict requirement on Region for the instance but the closest region is recommended for latency purposes.
+There is no strict requirement on region for the instance but the closest region is recommended for latency purposes.
 - **Compute+Storage**: The default number of cores is General Purpose (Gen5) eight cores.
 This will suffice for the Operations Manager managed instance (preview).
 - **Authentication Method**: You can select **SQL Authentication**.
 In the credentials, enter the credentials you would like to access the SQL MI instance with.
 These credentials don't refer to any that you have created so far.
 - **VNet**: This SQL MI instance needs to have direct connectivity (line-of-sight) to the Operations Manager managed instance (preview) you will create in the future.
 Thus, choose a VNet that you will eventually use for your Operations Manager managed instance (preview), or if you choose a different VNet, make sure it has connectivity to the Operations Manager managed instance (preview) VNet.
 In terms of Subnet selection, the subnet you provide to SQL MI has to be dedicated (delegated) to the SQL MI Instance.
 The provided subnet can't be used to house any other resources.
 By design, a managed instance needs a minimum of 32 IP addresses in a subnet.
 As a result, you can use a minimum subnet mask of /27 when defining your subnet IP ranges.
 For more information, see [Determine required subnet size and range for Azure SQL Managed Instance](/azure/azure-sql/managed-instance/vnet-subnet-determine-size?msclkid=354f1ab4cd3211eca3a5aa9416f0afa1&view=azuresql&preserve-view=true).